Receive million dollar liability cover with third party property damage car insurance

 - Where do you keep your car at night?
 Areas with high theft and accident risks will generally result in higher insurance premiums for car owners.

 - What type of car do you drive?
-Inexpensive, low powered cars are cheaper to cover than high powered, expensive vehicles.
+Inexpensive, low powered cars are typically cheaper to cover than high powered, expensive vehicles.
 Any modifications and accessories fitted to your vehicle will also be taken into account.

 - How much do you use your car?
 If your vehicle is used for business purposes, or more frequently than most, you may have to pay a higher premium.